gavin-hyl/autonomous_exploration_of_unknown_environments/report/meeting-notes.typ

 - GraphSLAM, need decent data.
 - by friday :D
 - multi-robot is ok, SLAM alone is enuf (robots exchange full information)

+==
+Combine LIDAR, IMU, Beacon, and physics simulation nodes.
+(One simulation, one robot node) We can use RVIZ
+Set up occupancy grid and learn to populate it with the LIDAR.